lihini223/Dev-Teams/README.md

 # Dev-Teams
-This repository is created to collaborate while developing and practicing projects
+This repository is created to collaborate while developing and practicing projects.
+This the test repository we use to do the experiments